-- Demonstrate sensitivity toward individual clients, respecting and taking into consideration their unique rights, needs, beliefs, values, culture, goals, and environmental context. - 2.
-Act in a respectful manner and do not refuse care or treatment to any client on the prohibited grounds of discrimination as specified in the Canadian Human Rights Act3 as well as on the grounds of social or health status.
+- Demonstrate sensitivity toward individual clients, respecting and taking into consideration their unique rights, needs, beliefs, values, culture, goals, and the environmental context.
+(Client-centredness, Respect) - 2.
+Act in a respectful manner, and do not refuse care or treatment to any client on the prohibited grounds of discrimination, as specified in the Canadian Human Rights Act4, as well as on the grounds of social or health status.
+(Equity, Respect) - 3.
+Work in partnership with clients to improve, support, and/or sustain their health status and well-being.
+(Client-centredness, Compassion, Equity) - Maintain professional boundaries that honour and respect the therapeutic relationship with clients.
+(Accountability, Integrity)